apollo-lang/apollo/doc/report.md

 Project log
 -----------

-For a summary of the git log, please see Appendix B.
+For a summary of the git log, please see Appendix C.

 \pagebreak

 # Language Design

-*Javier Llaca*
+**Javier Llaca**

 ## Language Evolution